+Plan Description.
 Substantially all of the County's full-time employees participate in a public employee retirement system authorized under the Public Employees Retirement Act (Chapter 10, Article 11 NMSA 1978).
-The Public Employees Retirement Association (PERA) is the administrator of the plan, which is a cost-sharing multiple-employer defined benefit retirement plan.
+The Public Employees Retirement Association (PERA) is the administrator of the plan, which is a cost-sharing, multiple-employer defined benefit retirement plan.
 The plan provides for retirement, disability benefits, survivor benefits and cost-of-living adjustments to plan members and beneficiaries.
-PERA issues a separate, publicly available financial report that includes financial statements and required supplementary information.
+PERA issues a separate, publicly available financial report that includes financial statements and required supplementary information for the plan.
 That report may be obtained by writing to PERA, P.O.
 Box 2123, Santa Fe, New Mexico 87504-2123.
+The report is also available on PERA's website at www.pera.state.nm.us.

-Covered employees are required under the current plan to contribute 3.2875% of their gross salary for general member coverage in accordance with Municipal Division - General Coverage Plan 3, and 3.09% for police member coverage in accordance with Police Coverage Plan 4.
-The County is required by state statute to contribute the following percentages in accordance with the respective plans above: 19.0125% for general member coverage, and 27.76% for police member coverage.
-The contribution requirements may be amended by acts of the legislature.
+Funding Policy.
+Plan members are required to contribute 3.2875% of their gross salary for general member coverage in accordance with Municipal Division - General Coverage Plan 3, and 3.09% for police member coverage in accordance with Police Coverage Plan 4.
+The County is required to contribute 19.0125% of the gross covered salary for general member coverage, and 27.76% for police member coverage.
+The contribution requirements of plan members and the County are established in State Statute under Chapter 10, Article 11, NMSA 1978.
+The requirements may be amended by acts of the legislature.

-The County contribution requirements for the years ended June 30, 2007, 2006 and 2005 were \$ 5,950,620, \$5,310,887 and \$4,114,267, respectively.
-The contributions were the required amounts from the County and employees.
+The County contribution to PERA for the fiscal years ended June 30, 2008, 2007 and 2006 were \$7,631,724, \$5,950,620 and \$5,310,887, respectively, which equal the amount of the required contributions for each fiscal year.